 As a whole, the play forces you to think and is controversial at the same time.
 It certainly doesn't cater to all types of audience.
 It’s for people who like to listen to both the sides the story.
 Also, the length of the play may turn away a few people but at any given point you won't be yawning.
 Watch it if you like conspiracy theories and also a lesson in history, as the play exposes you to Nathuram Godse’s last speech which was swept under the rug for almost 70 years till now.

 If we were to rate it for acting, execution, and story, we would probably say flawless.
-The play is currently on a month-long break and will resume in June so stay tuned!
+The play is currently on a month-long break and will resume in June.
+So book your tickets now!